verse-pbc/scoped-heed/README.md

 # scoped-heed

-A Rust library that adds namespace (scope) support to the heed LMDB wrapper, allowing you to organize data into isolated scopes while maintaining compatibility with standard heed databases.
+A Rust library that adds Redis-like database isolation to the heed LMDB wrapper, providing isolated scopes (similar to Redis databases) within a single LMDB environment.

 ## Features

-- 🔍 **Scope-based Access**: Organize your data with named scopes (namespaces)
+- 🏗️ **Redis-like Database Isolation**: Each scope acts as an isolated database, similar to Redis's database numbers
+- 🔒 **Complete Scope Isolation**: Scopes are completely isolated from each other - no cross-scope queries or operations
 - 🏷️ **Default Scope Support**: Maintains compatibility with standard heed databases
 - 📦 **Generic Key/Value Types**: Use any type that implements Serialize/Deserialize
-- ⚡ **Efficient Operations**: Optimized iteration and bulk operations per scope
+- ⚡ **Efficient Scope Operations**: Native range queries and bulk operations within a scope
 - 🔄 **Seamless Integration**: Drop-in compatibility with existing heed environments
 - 🛡️ **Type-safe API**: Leverage Rust's type system for compile-time guarantees
 - 🔐 **Hash-based Scoping**: Uses 32-bit hashes for efficient scope identification
-- 🎯 **Tuple-based Keys**: Leverages heed's SerdeBincode for internal tuple representation

 ## Design